 Interviews with industry experts and locally available training organizations identified key barriers to workforce participation based on race, gender, and income.
-Other equitydeserving groups likely encounter barriers as well.
+Other equity-deserving groups likely encounter barriers as well.
 These inequities within the bike industry are symptomatic of larger systemic issues common in most workforces.
-While dismantling systemic inequities in the workplace is outside the scope of this report, it is critical that the bike industry acknowledge these issues and work to ensure that steps are taken to meaningfully address these serious issues.
+While dismantling systemic inequities in the workplace is outside the scope of this report, it is critical that the bike industry address these serious issues.
 The following recommendations are part of these first steps but are no means comprehensive.
 More study is needed to fully understand the systemic barriers preventing equity-deserving groups from participating in the bike industry.